 Strategic Purchasing Country Papers

-- A Critical Analysis of Key (Strategic) Purchasing Arrangements and their Implications for Universal Health Coverage in Uganda by Elizabeth Ekirapa-Kiracho, Aloysius Ssennyonjo, Richard Ssempala, Chrispus Mayora, Freddie Ssengooba
+- Strategic Purchasing Arrangements in Uganda and Their Implications for Universal Health Coverage by Elizabeth Ekirapa-Kiracho, Aloysius Ssennyonjo, Richard Ssempala, Chrispus Mayora, Freddie Ssengooba

 - The landscape of Strategic Health Purchasing for Universal Health Coverage in Burkina Faso: Insights from Five Major Health Financing Schemes by Joël Arthur Kiendrébéogo, Charlemagne Tapsoba, Yamba Kafando, Issa Kaboré, Orokia Sory, S. Pierre Yaméogo